Sjord/Sjord.github.io/_posts/2018-06-20-type-confusion-in-monstra-cms.md

 ## Conclusion

 Loosely comparing a MD5 is definitely a vulnerability, but it still does not allow an attacker to walk through the door.
-An attacker would need thundreds of millions of attempts before he can break security with this vulnerability.
+An attacker would need hundreds of millions of attempts before he can break security with this vulnerability.

 ## Read more